saleyn/erlexec/README.md

 ```

 ### Kill a process group at process exit

+Passing `{group, 0}` makes the parent process the leader of a new process group.
+The value returned as the process identifier for the given process can be used in
+other commands as the group identifier if you want them to belong to the same
+process group.
+E.g.:

 ```erlang
 % In the following scenario the process P0 will create a new process group
 % equal to the OS pid of that process (value = GID).
 The next two commands